What Is Meningitis?

 What Causes Meningitis?

-Many of the and that cause meningitis are fairly common and cause other routine illnesses.
-Both kinds of meningitis spread like most other common infections do — someone who's infected touches, kisses, or coughs or sneezes on someone who isn't infected.
+Both kinds of meningitis spread to other people like most other common infections do — someone who's infected touches, kisses, or coughs or sneezes on someone who isn't infected.
+And both kinds are more common in people with weak immune systems.

 Bacterial meningitis is rare, but is usually serious and can be life-threatening if not treated right away.